Why pH matters….

 So what do we recommend?

-At Mane Street Hair & Color Studio, we only use and sell products that have the pH levels written on the bottles.
+At Mane Street Hair & Color Studio, we only use and sell shampoos and conditioners that have the pH levels written on the bottles.
 We search high and low for companies that are smaller and care more about the ingredients than the packaging.
 (Fun fact: the two most expensive things in your products: the bottle itself and the fragrance – think about that the next time you grab a $$$ bottle of product – what are they really selling you?)
-And as a bonus, almost all of them are made in the U.S.A.!
+And as a bonus, almost all of the products we carry are made in the U.S.A.!
 Can you find these products in other retail stores?
 Maybe but not likely.
 We stray from companies that divert, sell to big box companies, and don’t take pride in their product.
 If you do find them in other places (::cough, cough:: Amazon or Ulta), check with us first.
 We guarantee our prices are either cheaper or on par and if not, we will price match!
 Buy your products where you get your hair done, not where you buy your groceries!

 Why does Johnson’s baby shampoo not hurt babies eyes?